-- The provision of an anti-virus systems; - Information concerning Data corruption and protection;

-Explanation on preventive use of dedicated Hard Disk Drive partitions.
+- The provision of an anti-virus systems; - Information concerning Data corruption and protection; - Explanation on preventive use of dedicated Hard Disk Drive partitions.

-3.3 Structure of the Management System Documentation M/CC EVALUATION METHOD MS CL TOPIC 3-OMM02-015 CL Ch.-OM Ch.-Seq.-No. M/CC EVALUATION METHOD ORO.GEN.200 CAMO.A.200 CAMO.A.300 LEGAL REFERENCE OMM, Chapter 2.X "Structure of the Organisation's Documentation / Management System" MANUAL REFERENCE
+3.3 Structure Ch.
+3.3 ure of the Management System Documentation M/CC EVALUATION METHOD MS CL TOPIC RO.AOC.100 ORO.
+MO.A.300 MLR.100 OR A.GEN.200 ORA A.ATO.130 3-OMM02-015 CL ChOM ChSeqNo.
+LEGAL REFERENCE OMM, Chapter 2.X "Structure of the Organisation's Documentation / Management System" MANUAL REFERENCE

-☐ Is an overview available over the manuals, which are in place to comprehensively define the lines of responsibility and accountability as well as the organisation's key processes?
+□ Is an overview available over the manuals, which are in place to comprehensively define the lines of responsibility and accountability as well as the organisation's key processes?